soraghallaigh/FH-Training-App-Sencha/README.md

 ## Step 3

-Updated the index.html page to add references to the css and javascript files we created.
+Update the index.html page to add references to the css and javascript files we created.

 	<link rel="stylesheet" type="text/css" href="app/css/home.css" />